jasonalexander-ja/PicoChain/README.md

 ### Contents:

-- [PicoChain](/PicoChain); The reference device using the Raspberry Pi Pico (RP2040) as a device.
-- [PicoChainATtiny85](/PicoChainATtiny85); Another reference design using the ATtiny85 and breaking out a pin header for a servo.
 - [PicoChainReference](/PicoChainReference); A generic reference design breaking out the power and I2C to pin headers, this can be easily adapted to what ever purpose is desired.
 - [PicoChainZero](/PicoChainZero); A reference design using the Raspberry Pi Zero as a I2C controller, breaks out the Pi Zero's serial to a USB-C connector.
 - [PicoChainTerminator](/PicoChainTerminator); A reference design for a termination endpoint device, one of these needs to be present at the start and end of a chain.